Civic And Community Leaders Professional Development (Walker Fellows)

 Civic and Community Leaders Professional Development

-The Civic and Community Leaders Professional Development Program affords students an opportunity to develop and master skills that are essential for being civically engaged and active in the communities where they live and work.
-This program provides an excellent opportunity for students to familiarize themselves with Harrisburg, as well as Washington, D.C.
-Students will not only visit these cities, but engage in learning opportunities including career development and planning, leadership growth and development, community engagement, professional communication and personal communication skills, etiquette skill training, and the group will build an awareness of how public policy is shaped by national and global issues.
-Students will also have the opportunity to interact with individuals who shape the world we live in—lobbyists, members of think tanks, members of non-profit organizations, members of the media, as well as those who work in the legislative, judicial, and executive branches of government.
+The Civic and Community Leaders Professional Development Program affords students an opportunity to develop and master skills that are essential for being civically engaged and active in the communities where they live, work, and study.
+This program provides the potential opportunity for students to familiarize themselves with Harrisburg and Washington, D.C.
+Students may engage in learning opportunities including career development and planning, leadership growth and development, community engagement, professional communication, and personal communication skills.
+The group will build an awareness of how public policy is shaped by national and global issues while working as both individuals and a team to further civic engagement.

 These events will offer students the opportunity to put the skills they learned into action in a variety of ways, and they will also be afforded the opportunity to continue to learn and grow as leaders throughout the year.
-Students will also be required to create some sort of reflective piece on their experience with the Walker Center—a video, a podcast, a journal—and these pieces will be showcased and archived for future leaders.
+Students will also get to create some sort of reflective piece on their experience with the Walker Center—a video, a podcast, a journal—and these pieces will be showcased and archived for future leaders.